 In 1850, Pedro A. Lara became editor of Gaceta Mercantil, an influential Liberal newspaper and printing house in Santa Marta, while its founder, future President Manuel Murillo Toro (1816-1880), served in Bogotá in the administration of President José Hilario López.
 During López's presidency, Colombia benefited from Liberal reforms like the abolition of slavery, freedom of the press, and separation of church and state.

-Once Pedro A. Lara returned to Remolino in the state of Magdalena (either his birthplace or where his family came from), he used his doctorate in law to enter politics, becoming a Liberal delegate and then a senator.
+Once Pedro A. Lara returned to Remolino in the State of Magdalena (either his birthplace or where his family came from), he used his doctorate in law to enter politics, becoming a Liberal delegate and then a senator.
 Pedro represented the State of Magdalena in the 1858 constitutional convention, which gave Colombia an extremely federal government.
 Pedro also became involved in the region's multiple civil wars.
 When General Juan José Nieto governed the state of Bolívar from the battlefield during the civil war of 1860, Pedro was his trusted secretary who maintained the rule of law through correspondence.
-The following year, "el ciudadano Jeneral Juan José Nieto" was a witness at Pedro's marriage to Isabel Surmay Bustos, an Afro-Colombian woman, in her hometown of Mompox on November 20, 1861.
+When Nieto declared himself president of "the United States of New Granada" on January 25, 1861 in Barranquilla, Pedro helped him govern until he handed the presidency over to a fellow Liberal general, Tomás Cipriano de Mosquera, that July.
+Pedro Lara and Nieto were so close, that "el ciudadano Jeneral Juan José Nieto" was a witness at Pedro's marriage to Isabel Surmay Bustos, an Afro-Colombian woman, in her hometown of Mompox on November 20, 1861.

-Yet as Pedro spoke out against war, he was still involved in partisan struggles.
-In 1879, Pedro served as the secretary of General José María Campo Serrano, who led a successful coup against the president (governor) of Magdalena, Luis A. Robles.
+Roughly a century and a half later, Pedro Lara's career appears to be a strange juxtaposition of proper oration and correspondence and repetitious, cynical killing and partisan destruction.
+In 1879, Pedro served as the secretary of General José María Campo Serrano, who led a successful coup against the president of Magdalena, Luis A. Robles.
 Nowadays, Robles is remembered for being the first Afro-Colombian to serve in the congress and presidential cabinet.
+An 1885 clipping shows the mask of propriety slip, preserving an amusingly bitchy quote by Pedro — "Dr. Pedro A. Lara said in a tertulia: 'Este Nicolás Jimeno es un hombre que da asco.
+[This Nicolás Jimeno is a nauseating man.]'"

 During that time, Colombia's Liberal forces were plotting a major attack: the last major naval siege of the famed walled city of Cartagena.
 Among the rebel ranks was a ship captain from the United States, Captain Wolvert L. Ecker (the middle initial standing for "Lawrence" or "Lachlan").